Gowns and Hoods

 Graduate Recognition by Elders

-The Elders in Residence will be present on stage during Convocation to show their support and pride in the accomplishment of Indigenous graduates.
+The Elders in Residence will be present on stage during Convocation to show their support and pride in the accomplishment of graduates Indigenous to Canada.
 The Elders will gift each Indigenous graduate with a traditional medicine pouch hand made by the Elders themselves.
 If you would like to be recognized by the Elders, please identify yourself so we may celebrate your accomplishment by contacting Christina.email@example.com

 Graduate Recognition by Black Student Advising Centre